 After you click Install, a window appears, confirming the installation of 13 CipherTrace transforms.

-The transforms operate at three levels—A bitcoin address is a cryptographic key that “owns” bit...
+The transforms operate at three levels—A bitcoin address is a unique cryptographic key that “owns...
 More, bitcoin transaction and bitcoin wallets.
-Bitcoin Address and Bitcoin Transaction transforms enable you to calculate the current state of a coin or transaction: i.e., its risks and attribution details.
+Bitcoin In a cryptocurrency context, an address is a cryptographic k...
+More and Bitcoin Transaction transforms enable you to calculate the current state of a coin or transaction: i.e., its risks and attribution details.

 CipherTrace Bitcoin Address Transforms

 A bitcoin address is a public cryptographic key that “owns” bitcoins.
 This address is used to uniquely identify bitcoins.
 The person or persons who know the corresponding private key can send those bitcoins to any other address.
 The cryptographic keys that control an address are typically stored on a users’ computers or on their mobile devices in a software app.